rursache/qBittorrent-RaspberryPi/README.md

 - `-v` (optional) can be any qBitTorrent version
 - `-d` (optional) can provide a different working directory (defaults to `~/Downloads`)

+This script works on arm64, armhf and amd64.

 > **Note**
 >
 > Compilig takes around 30mins on a Raspberry Pi 4 (4GB RAM) with active cooling.